 - Northern Ireland’s Assembly exists with a power-sharing agreement in place.
 The Deputy First Minister, from the second-largest party, has the same power as the First Minister of the largest party.
 Therefore, all Northern Irish legislative governments are coalitions.

-- In the Scottish Parliament, there is a Scottish National Party minority government, with the SNP six short.
+- In the Scottish Parliament, there is a Scottish National Party minority government, with the SNP one short of a majority.
+The Conservatives are the official opposition.